After vegetarians, vegans and flexitarians, here is a new category of people who are particularly attentive to food choices: climatarians.

 - According to the latest UN report, 931 million tons of food are wasted every year in the world, equivalent to 17% of all that produced (3)

-Beyond defining ourselves as climatarians, a more sustainable nutrition can really make a difference.
+Beyond defining oneself as climatic or not, a more sustainable diet can really make a difference.
 This is also confirmed by the IPCC (intergovernmental panel on climate change), the scientific arm of the UN that deals with climate change.
 According to the latest report, the worldwide adoption of a more sustainable, predominantly plant-based diet, combined with a reduction in waste, is the fastest and most effective way to mitigate the effects of climate change.

 IPCC, 2019: Climate Change and Land: an IPCC special report on climate change, desertification, land degradation, sustainable land management, food security, and greenhouse gas fluxes in terrestrial ecosystems